aimms/documentation/webui/time-zone-setting.rst

 #.
 In the database, when representing a field as a date, please assign the datatype as datetime.

 #.
-Use the DST format in the timeformat for the conventions in order to indicate daylight saving time in the WebUI.
+Use the DST format in the time format for the conventions in order to indicate daylight saving time in the WebUI.
 For example:

         ``"%c%y-%m-%d %H:%M %TZ(webui::WebApplicationTimeZone)|\"\"|\" DST\"|"``